Sizzling Hungry Jacks site sells after whopping 700 enquiries

-A Queensland investor is putting her coveted Hungry Jack’s freehold location up for sale for the first time in almost 17 years – backed with a rock solid five years of tenancy signed with the fast food giant founded by Canadian-Aussie billionaire Jack Cowin, plus an option for a further five year renewal to set it up past the Brisbane Olympics.
+A Queensland investor had put her coveted Hungry Jack’s freehold location up for sale for the first time in almost 17 years – backed with a rock solid five years of tenancy signed with the fast food giant founded by Canadian-Aussie billionaire Jack Cowin, plus an option for a further five year renewal to set it up past the Brisbane Olympics.

 The deal was being marketed as “Queensland’s best fast food investment in years”.